Bachelor of Arts in Latin American Studies

 - gain in-depth understanding of the growing Latino population in the U.S.;

 - study away to immerse themselves in Latin American culture in preparation for potential career pathways; and

 - study Latin American art, culture, film, foreign relations, history, literature, media, music, politics and religion from a multidisciplinary perspective.

-The Latin American Studies Major is an interdisciplinary program, with courses offered across all of Temple’s schools and colleges, taught by faculty who research diverse topics such as colonial literature, development economics, immigrant healthcare and Latin American music.
+The Latin American Studies Major is an interdisciplinary degree program, with courses offered across all of Temple’s schools and colleges, taught by faculty who research diverse topics such as colonial literature, development economics, immigrant healthcare and Latin American music.
 Students can also participate in the Latin American Studies Semester.